b51235423/MegaApiTest/README.md

-A simple Java api for mega.nz
+A simple Android/Java api for mega.nz

 1. Log in with email/password